MIRAvzw/qt-brisa/doc/docSource/wizard/wizard.rst

    :scale: 50 %
    :align: center

 In next step we define the state variable with same name of the arguments.
-If you want you can omit the field DefaultValue.
+The field “Default Value” is optional, fill it in case you wish to have a default value of the corresponding state variable.

 .. image:: statevariables.png
    :height: 100px